s-t-e-v/phpforum/README.md

 ## Installation

-Include step-by-step instructions for setting up the project on a local machine.
-Specify prerequisites, dependencies, and any configuration needed.
+_Include step-by-step instructions for setting up the project on a local machine.
+Specify prerequisites, dependencies, and any configuration needed._

+**Guide for local install**

+1. Install XAMPP
+2. clone the project within htdocs
+3. create the database from `dbmodel.sql`.
+Set it up with your own credentatials.
+4. Launch by running the following steps:
+   - Ensure you have xampp running.
+You can start the process with `/opt/lampp/lampp start`
+   - go to http://localhost and go to the htdocs folder, the projects folder.
+In the project folder, access the public folder.
+This is the folder where the `index.php` is.
+The website should load automatically after accessing the public folder.

 ## Usage